Account settings

 Will a password change log me out of other devices?

 No, not automatically.
 Changing the password updates your credential and triggers a confirmation email, but existing sessions on other devices stay signed in.
-If you want to end them — for example after a suspected compromise — use Revoke all other sessions on the Active sessions tab.
+If you want to end them — for example after a suspected compromise — use Revoke all other sessions on the Security tab.

 What gets cleared when I click "Reset tutorials"?